 A plain old savings account pays higher interest than your chequing account and also acts as a useful place to squirrel away funds for short-term goals (i.e. summer vacation, Christmas gifts, etc.).
 Again, steer clear of the big five banks and open a savings account at a no-fee or online bank.

 High-Interest Savings Account

 Consider this a savings account on steroids.
 With a high interest savings account, you can earn inflation-beating interest rates from a number of different financial institutions (usually online banks and credit unions pay the highest rates).
 Our top high-interest savings account options include:

-- EQ Bank Savings Plus Account: Savers looking for an outstanding everyday interest rate will love the EQ Bank Savings Plus Account, which pays an everyday interest rate of 2.00%*.
+- Savings Plus Account: Savers looking for an outstanding everyday interest rate will love the Savings Plus Account, which pays an everyday interest rate of 1.25%*.
 Even though it’s a savings account, it also offers some chequing account functionality, such as free bill payments, free Interac e-Transfers®, and cheap international money transfers.
 There’s no minimum account balance and zero everyday banking fees.

 *Interest is calculated daily on the total closing balance and paid monthly.
 Rates are per annum and subject to change without notice.

-- Wealthsimple Cash: New on the scene, Wealthsimple Cash is another chequing/savings account hybrid that pays 0.90% interest and charges no monthly account fees.
+- Wealthsimple Save: New on the scene, Wealthsimple Save is another chequing/savings account hybrid that pays 0.75% interest and charges no monthly account fees.
 More exciting are some “coming soon” features, including a Tungsten metal debit card, no foreign transaction fees, and ATM fee reimbursements.